(Click here for bottom)

 Rubber and inert masses drift to success.
 That's the secret of the Salt.

-There's a story that during WWII, some German prisoners escaped from a POW camp with a map and a plan; they made their to the Salt river thinking they'd make good their escape by stealing a boat.
+There's a story that during WWII, some German prisoners escaped from a POW camp with a map and a plan; they made their to the Salt River thinking they'd make good their escape by stealing a boat.
 Nice story anyway.

 SRP